kbroman/pkg_primer/pages/data.md

     #' times <- attr(grav, "time")
     #' phe <- grav$pheno
     #' \donttest{iplotCurves(phe, times)}
-    NULL
+    "grav"

-This is much like documenting a function, but we need to be explicit about `@name` (included here just after the description), and we also include `@docType data` and `@usage data(grav)`.
+This is much like documenting a function, but we need to include `@docType data` and `@usage data(grav)`, and where the function definition would ordinarily go, we just include a line with the name of the dataset as a character string.

-The line at the bottom, `NULL`, doesn't really do anything but is necessary for Roxygen2, which needs to connect the documentation to some R object.

 You'll want to describe the `@format` of the data, and it's good to include the `@source` (where you got it) and `@references`.
 And